Virginia Botanical Associates – The Flora of Virginia Project

 University of Georgia: Invasive.org

-Plants, insects, pathogens and other species that are not native to the ecosystem and cause economic , health or environmental harm.
+Plants, insects, pathogens and other species that are not native to the ecosystem and cause economic , health or environmental harm can be found on this site.

 University of Georgia